clionelabs/looppulse.web.manage/server/settings.sample.json.md

   "DEBUG": {
     "resetLocal": false, //reset local database everytime you start the app "logVisitorToFirebase": false,
-    "seedData": "", //turn into true if you want to use your local data "deliveringMessagesFirebaseURL": "https://<YOUR_APP>.firebaseio.com/delivering_messages" },
+    "seedData": "", // file path to your local data company config file "deliveringMessagesFirebaseURL": "https://<YOUR_APP>.firebaseio.com/delivering_messages" },
   //API key setup, only the firebase is a must